greg-raven/Impeachment-Chronicles/_posts/2022-11-06-house-republicans-release-a-scathing-report-alleging-politicization-of-the-doj-and-the-fbi.md

 The report also makes a broader point of the FBI's collaboration with social media platforms "to censor Americans' political speech."

-The report adds that "there is little indication the FBI has changed—or is willing to change—course" despite their abuse of power and politicization being extensively reported.
+The report adds that "there is little indication the FBI has changed---or is willing to change---course" despite their abuse of power and politicization being extensively reported.

 Whistleblowers also allege discrimination within the FBI toward those who "dissent from its woke, leftist agenda" and the suspension of the security clearances of these staff and questioning of their "allegiance to the United States."